galahado/My_Obsidian_Vault/Chuanqi/Readwise/Articles/Computer Networking(8E).md

 - More specifically, each router has a forwarding table that maps destination addresses (or portions of the destination addresses) to that router’s outbound links. ([View Highlight](https://read.readwise.io/read/01k0h510b5vd24t7h2zqsphrg8))

-- But to whet your appetite here, we’ll note now that the Internet has a number of special routing protocols that are used to auto- matically set the forwarding tables. ([View Highlight](https://read.readwise.io/read/01k0h52ppkh4dmggnay9hs4gf3))
+- But to whet your appetite here, we’ll note now that the Internet has a number of special routing protocols that are used to automatically set the forwarding tables. ([View Highlight](https://read.readwise.io/read/01k0h52ppkh4dmggnay9hs4gf3))

 - There are two fundamental approaches to moving data through a network of links and switches: circuit switching and packet switching.
 Having covered packet- switched networks in the previous subsection, we now turn our attention to circuit- switched networks. ([View Highlight](https://read.readwise.io/read/01k0h5p4e61ar0ksqes3yh35xt))

 - Traditional telephone networks are examples of circuit-switched networks.
-  Consider what happens ­
-  when one person wants to send information (voice or facsimile) to another over a telephone network.
+Consider what happens­ when one person wants to send information (voice or facsimile) to another over a telephone network.
 Before the sender can send the information, the network must establish a connection between the sender and the receiver.
 This is a bona fide connection for which the switches on the path between the sender and receiver maintain connection state for that connection.
 In the jargon of telephony, this connection is called a circuit. ([View Highlight](https://read.readwise.io/read/01k0mp72dw203t8zpc8qz6njjc))

 - Figure 1.13 illustrates a circuit-switched network.
 In this network, the four circuit switches are interconnected by four links.
-Each of these links has four cir- cuits, so that each link can support four simultaneous connections.
+Each of these links has four circuits, so that each link can support four simultaneous connections.
 The hosts (for example, PCs and workstations) are each ([View Highlight](https://read.readwise.io/read/01k0mpbgf7z18kwhp2ebg0znnh))